 For a more in-depth discussion about vagal tone, check out my Absolute Beginner's Guide to Sound Healing.

 Focusing on your health is one of the best investments you will ever make.
 Plain and simple.
 Life is so much more enjoyable when you feel great.
 Fortunately, you were born with the abilities and built-in systems to do just that.
-By using sound to help tame stress, stimulate your vagus nerve, and improve vagal tone, you can help your body heal.
+By using sound to help tame stress, stimulation of vagus nerve, and improve vagal tone, you can help your body heal.

 The material provided on this site is for educational purposes only and any recommendations are not intended to replace the advice of your physician.
 You are encouraged to seek advice from a competent medical professional regarding the applicability of any recommendations with regard to your symptoms or condition.

 Copyright © 2021 by BlueBeat Media.
 Thank you for your interest in Jim Donovan.
 We do not allow republication of our full newsletters and articles.
 However, you can post a portion (no more than 90 words, 1-2 paragraphs) of our content with a live link back to our homepage, donovanhealth.com, or a link to the specific article you are quoting from.